 Share This :

 UPDATE: The email issues have been resolved and you should be receiving emails normally.
 The suggestions given below are still good ones for anyone who wishes to ensure email delivery from TeamSnap (or any other bulk email sender).
-If you do continue to have any issues, don’t hesitate to contact us at [email protected] assistance from our awesome support squad!
+If you do continue to have any issues, don’t hesitate to contact us at [email protected] for assistance from our awesome support squad!

 Frustrated by TeamSnap email landing in your Spam box or not making it to you at all?
 We are too!
 For the past several weeks we’ve been hearing loud and clear from some of our customers that you are not receiving your TeamSnap emails reliably.
 This has been almost exclusively from customers with email on Yahoo and SBCGlobal (which runs on Yahoo’s systems).